Earning your M.P.H. degree is affordable through in-state tuition programs and financial aid opportunities.

 Graduate Assistantships and Tuition Waivers

 Although financial support is not guaranteed with admission to the University of North Dakota (UND), the M.P.H.
 Program strives to make graduate education in public health accessible for students by awarding a limited number of graduate assistantships and tuition waivers.
 Awards are based on need, merit, and experience.
 Full-time and second-year students are given priority for this type of financial assistance.
 The M.P.H.
-Program Manager notifies students via mail or email if they are awarded financial assistance by the M.P.H.
+Program Assistant Director notifies students via email if they are awarded financial assistance by the M.P.H.
 Program.

 Only on-campus students are eligible for M.P.H. graduate assistantships and tuition waivers.
 One exception is made for members of the North Dakota public health workforce who are employed by a local or state health department.
 These students are eligible for M.P.H. tuition waivers, but not for assistantships.